neverfap-deluxe/nfd-api/content/about/_index.md

 </div>

 <div class="button__wrapper">
-  <a class="button" href="/guide/the-five-fundamental-principles-of-neverfap">Learn more about the five principles.</a>
+  <a class="button button__secondary" href="/guide/the-five-fundamental-principles-of-neverfap">Learn more about the five principles.</a>
 </div>